Learn about the hierarchy of courts in Nigeria and their respective jurisdictions.

 THE SUPREME COURT OF NIGERIA

-The Supreme Court of Nigeria is at the highest level as far as judiciary is concerned in Nigeria.
+The Supreme Court of Nigeria is at the highest in the hierarchy of courts in Nigeria.
 It is the apex court in Nigeria and any judgment passed here is final; that is, it cannot be contested or appealed by any other court again.
 It can only be nullified by the legislature or the Supreme Court itself.
 Reprieve may also be granted to convicted persons by a Governor or the President.

 In the provision of Section 230 of the 1999 Constitution, it shall consist of The Chief Justice of Nigeria and Twenty-one (21) judges at all times.
 The Supreme Court is located only in Abuja.